upperlinecode/CS-and-the-City-Curriculum/react/function-components.md

 For now, either method works, so in order to get exposure to both, we'll use the more complex method (Option 2 - functional component as constructor) for the `App.js` component, since it will probably need more complex functionality sooner than the others, and we'll use the simpler true functional components (Option 1) for our simpler components like the `<Navbar />` and its sibling components.
 In reality, which form a developer chooses to use depends on what that components needs to do and how it will be used.

 > Note: as we'll learn later when we discuss state, the constructor approach (Option 2) can be used as [a work-around for writing Class-based components](https://medium.com/@baronmaximilianwilleford/react-without-this-39a76b8f2160).
-In order to keep things simple, all components will be written as functions in this course; we won't discuss Class-based components, however students may encounter them if they continue to work with React.
+In order to keep things simple, all components will be written as functions in this course; we won't discuss class-based components, however students may encounter them if they continue to work with React.
+>
+> To go a bit more in-depth, see [how the construtor method compares to the class-based method](class-to-function-component.md).

 Components can technically only return a single element, but other elements can be nested inside that one.
 If you want to return multiple HTML elements, then all of your HTML must be wrapped in a single parent element.
 The `<div>` in the examples above is a good way to do that.